 Not having much of a gay scene, you might assume that there aren’t any gay events going on in Martinique either, but there are a couple worth checking out.
 The Martinique Carnival takes place in late February and is extremely popular with the local LGBTQ community.
 The carnival is a very Mardi Gras-ish celebration of local culture on the island, which includes male and female performers gender-swapping for a burlesque-themed mock wedding.

 Martinique also has a low-key Pride day that takes place every June on the Coin au Carbet beach.
 Sometimes called the La Gay Pride au Carbet, this spectacular event involves a colorful parade as well as a rainbow crossing painted in the streets of Carbet.

 Oh, Miss Martinique, you're not shy when it comes to pretty sights… If you’re into nature, the Balata Botanical Garden will blow your mind.
 Located near Fort-de-France, the Balata is home to 3,000 different species of plants.
 It’s a sight to behold and a lovely way to spend a quiet, relaxing day in Martinique.
-Speaking of Fort-de-France, it is the capital of the island and a great starting point for travellers wanting to take in some local culture.
-If history and architecture are your bag, you’ll love the Musee Departmental d’Archeologie, the Cathedrale Saint-Louis and Fort Royal.
+Speaking of Fort-de-France, it is the capital of the island and a great starting point for travelers wanting to take in some local culture.
+If history and architecture are your bag, you’ll love the Musee Departmental d’Archeologie, the Cathedrale Saint-Louis, and Fort Royal.